GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Cron_Manager::schedule_event()`.

 == Changelog ==

+= 1.10.9 =
+* Fix: Skip injecting virtual Softone menu items during menu save requests so WordPress no longer triggers “The given object ID is not that of a menu item.” errors.

 = 1.10.8 =
 * Fix: Prevent the “The given object ID is not that of a menu item.” error when saving menus by marking the previewed Softone entries as unsaved placeholders.